 Controversial new Medical Officer of Health confirmed in Haldimand-Norfolk

-The board of health for Haldimand and Norfolk counties has confirmed the recently hired Medical Officer of Health, despite the controversy that surrounds him.
+The board of health for Haldimand and Norfolk counties has confirmed the appointment of it’s new Acting Medical Officer of Health, despite the controversy that surrounds him.

 The board held a meeting Monday night to make the confirmation and discuss the issues around Dr. Matt Strauss, like his highly critical views on lockdowns as public health measures to fight COVID-19.